The Horizontal Levee: A regional solution to the problems of:

 - finding an affordable solution

 A Horizontal Levee is a re-imagining of how a levee looks and what it can do.
 Instead of a vertical wall to protect against storm surges, a horizontal levee uses vegetation on a slope to break waves.
 The ecosystems that live on horizontal levees can thrive while helping to further process waste water from treatment plants.
-For more a more in depth overview, read the Oro Loma and Castro Valley Sanitary Districts to Test Experimental Levee brochure.
+For a more in depth overview, read the Oro Loma and Castro Valley Sanitary Districts to Test Experimental Levee brochure, or the Save The Bay Horizontal Levee Report.

 “The challenges of modernizing our institutions to handle these multi-benefit projects are more complex that the science or engineering of designing and building them.
 If this small experimental project succeeds, it will help convince people that the extra effort required to make it compliant with the patchwork of regulations out there, or to use pots of money that normally are reserved for other purposes, may be worth it.
 Oro Loma has been a wonderful partner on the project.